Mystical Theology and Continental Philosophy:

 The 2014 Mystical Theology Conference took place inThe conference explored recent and historical developments in the dynamic relationship between mystical theology and continental philosophy.

 Issues surrounding the appropriation, elaboration, and re-contextualisation of mystical theology in continental philosophy have risen to prominence through recent engagements with apophaticism from the perspectives of both deconstruction (e.g. Jacques Derrida) and theological critiques of onto-theology (e.g. Jean-Luc Marion).

 With such questions in mind, this conference examined the historical and contemporary developments of continental philosophy’s relationship with mysticism along with theology’s own renewed engagement with mystical traditions, particularly as it enters into dialogue with this comparable turn in philosophy.

 By exploring points of intersection and divergence, the conference aimed to trace the nature of the relationship between these two disciplines in the hope of moving towards a new awareness of their complementarity and integrity.
 Furthermore, the conference sought to deepen our understandings of the enduring call of the mystical and the contemporary revival of some ancient and liminal voices.

-We hope to publish some of the contributions from this conference.
+We are publishing some of the contributions from this conference with Ashgate.

 Additional Information about speakers and papers can be found at: